petertengg/petertengg.github.io/Trading/_posts/2025-10-14-puell-multiple.md

 ### TradingView indicator

-I have made the TradingView indicator demonstrated in this post open source (!link).
+I have made the TradingView indicator demonstrated in this post {% include link.html key="trading_view_puell_multiple_variants" text="open source" %}.
 Feel free to experiment with it and let me know your findings.

 ### Final thoughts